jacomyma/mapping-controversies/_pages/tuto-1-5.md

 # Harvest a dataset

 We will use Toolforge [PageViews](https://pageviews.toolforge.org) to harvest a dataset.
-To goal is to harvest the same dataset we have used in the [tutorial 1.1](../1.1/).
+The goal is to harvest the same dataset we have used in the [tutorial 1.1](../1.1/).

 * Go to [PageViews](https://pageviews.toolforge.org)
 * Visualize the data for the two following Wikipedia articles: